jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 | POST | reservation |
 | DELETE | reservation |

-Other APIs are needed to do CRUD for each business entities.
+Other APIs may be needed to do CRUD for each business entities: restaurants

 The servers are scaled horizontally, rack and AZ allocated, and even geo-routed.